 Eating snow can cause several side effects to your body, such as hypothermia because snow lowers your core temperature and reduces body heat.
+This is because a lot of body energy is needed to warm up your internal organs again after consuming snow.
+The more energy your body uses, the more dehydrated you can become.
 Awareness and educating yourself on snow is important to avoid unnecessary health issues later on.

 You cannot replace water with snow just because it’s readily available.
 Our cells need water to be in a liquid state for it to replenish our system, so the body must work harder to heat up and melt the snow.

 One of the main reasons eating snow to rehydrate your body is a bad idea is because of volume differences.
 Water in snow form takes up a lot more volume.
 When you melt 1 liter of snow, you will be left with significantly less than 1 liter of water.
 This basically means that you will need to eat a lot of snow before you will become re-hydrated.
 While you are trying to consume enough water, your body temperature can drop dangerously low and you could even get hypothermia.